-Diabetes and Insulin
+Type 1 Diabetes and Insulin

 Obtaining insulin from sources besides the human body is very important in order to help people with diabetes.
-In people with type 1 diabetes, the pancreas doesn't make insulin.
-This hormone is needed to help glucose from digested food leave the blood and enter the body's cells.
+In people with type 1 diabetes, the pancreas either doesn't make insulin or makes an insignificant amount.
+The hormone is needed to help glucose from digested food leave the blood and enter the body's cells.
 It increases the permeability of the cell membrane (the outer covering of the cell) to glucose.
-Without insulin, the blood glucose level becomes too high and the cells don't receive enough glucose to use for energy production.
+Without insulin, the blood glucose (or blood sugar) level becomes too high and the cells don't receive enough glucose to use for energy production.

 In 2010, scientists at the University of Calgary in Canada announced that they had found a way to incorporate the human insulin gene into cells of safflower plants.
-Even though this gene doesn't normally occur in plant cells, it becomes active in safflower plants, enabling them to make insulin.
-The researchers formed a new biotechnology company, SemBioSys, to produce and study a range of safflower products as well as the plant's insulin.
-The insulin was nicknamed "Prairie Insulin" because safflowers grow so well on the Canadian prairies.
+Even though this gene doesn't normally occur in plant cells, it becomes active in safflower cells, enabling them to make insulin.
+The process made safflower a transgenic plant.

 Transgenic Plants and Pharming

-Proteins for human use are already made by genetically modified bacteria that are cultured in large vats.
-It might be wondered why we need plants to make proteins for us.
-One reason is that growing plants is less expensive than maintaining bacteria in specialized equipment.
+One advantage of obtaining desirable chemicals from plants is that growing plants is often less expensive than maintaining bacteria in specialized equipment.
 Another is that the plant versions of proteins are often more suitable for human use.
 This is because plant cells are more similar to our cells in structure and function.
 There are some significant differences between bacterial cells and the cells of plants and humans.

 Instead of growing whole plants, researchers exploring pharming sometimes culture plant cells in reactors for their experiments.
 These genetically modified cells are kept in a contained environment, like the bacteria used in similar projects.

-Safflower plants are already useful due to their ability to supply a helpful oil, an interesting dye and nutrition for birds.
+Safflower plants are already useful due to their ability to supply a helpful oil, an interesting dye, and nutrition for birds.
 Supplying insulin might be an additional benefit of the plants in the future.

 © 2012 Linda Crampton